-What Are Amino Acids For Skin?
+What Are Amino Acids?

 Amino acids are organic compounds, but there are different types worth noting.
-"Some amino acids are created in your body (nonessential amino acids); others must come from dietary sources (essential amino acids)," Dendy Engelman, MD, FACMS, FAAD, a board-certified cosmetic dermatologist and Mohs surgeon based at the Shafer Clinic in NYC, told POPSUGAR.
+"Some amino acids are created in your body (nonessential amino acids); others must come from dietary sources (essential amino acids)," Dendy Engelman, MD, FACMS, FAAD, a board-certified cosmetic dermatologist and Mohs surgeon based at the Shafer Clinic in NYC, tells POPSUGAR.

-Because of the crucial role they play in so many of your body's functions, Dr. Engelman said, they're "extremely versatile" when it comes to skin care and pack a laundry list of benefits.
+Because of the crucial role they play in so many of your body's functions, Dr. Engelman says, they're "extremely versatile" when it comes to skin care and pack a laundry list of benefits.
 "They hydrate, reduce inflammation, build collagen, improve the efficacy of other products, provide antioxidant protection, and repair, minimize signs of aging, and more."

 Unlike many skin-care "acids" that require some caution when being introduced to your regimen, amino acids are easy to incorporate into your current routine.
-"They work well with pretty much all skin types, as long as the whole product is good for the skin of the person using it," Dr. Engelman said.
+"They work well with pretty much all skin types, as long as the whole product is good for the skin of the person using it," Dr. Engelman says.
 "For example, someone with sensitive skin may still experience irritation after using a more active/harsh product that contains amino acids, but gentler products containing amino acids should be a good fit."
 The key here: read the labels, and know your AHAs and BHAs.